geophile/geophile/README.md

 To run the examples, set the `CLASSPATH` to contain `target/geophile-1.0.jar` and `target/test-classes`.

-### Find all the points in a given box
+### Find all overalpping pairs of boxes

-`PointsInBox` loads 1,000,000 points in one spatial index, a single query box in another, and then does a spatial join to locate all the points within the box.
+`OverlappingPairs` loads two spatial indexes, each with 1,000,000 tiny boxes, and then finds all the overlapping pairs.

 The space is created as follows: